8288tom/idomoo_fullstack_tech_challenege/README.md

    storyboard or by editing scenes together on-the-fly.
 Example can be found at: https://pv.idomoo.com/index.php#/api/15289/Travel%20 proposal%20 demo%20G2 Steps
-1. As each video contains data drives elements first retrieve the needed elements by using storyboard metadata API.
+2. As each video contains data drives elements first retrieve the needed elements by using storyboard metadata API.
    Use this to get a list of all the parameters in this storyboard.
 GET /storyboards/{storyboradId}
    Note that elements can be text or images
-1. Build the form accordingly
+3. Build the form accordingly
-1. Check if the video is ready using the check status URL, as described
+4. Check if the video is ready using the check status URL, as described
-1. Display the video using Idomo’s player 2.0 Documentation can be found here For sample design reference please see this link on zeplin: https://zpl.io/bLn3GDG.
+5. Display the video using Idomo’s player 2.0 Documentation can be found here For sample design reference please see this link on zeplin: https://zpl.io/bLn3GDG.

+Security credentials for API usage are provided with the task and are reducted from this README.